 - Vinegar– White vinegar or apple cider vinegar.

-- Unsweetened applesauce– Double check to make sure your applesauce is 100% unsweetened.
-More and more supermarket brands have added sugar in them.
+- Unsweetened applesauce– Double-check to make sure your applesauce is 100% unsweetened.
+More and more supermarket brands have added sugar to them.

 - Sugar of choice– Any granulated sweetener can be used.
-White sugar, brown sugar, coconut sugar, and also sugar free subs.
+White sugar, brown sugar or coconut sugar.

-- Vanilla frosting– Any vanilla frosting of choice can be used.
-I used my homemade one, that is also sugar free.
+- Vanilla frosting– Any vanilla frosting of choice works.

 In a large mixing bowl, start mixing together your flour, baking powder, baking soda, and cinnamon, and mix until combined.
 In a separate bowl, combine the rest of your ingredients and whisk together.
 Let the batter sit for 5 minutes, before gently folding through your dry ingredients until just combined.